DeepVTuber/DeepVTB/docs/OpenVTuberTools.md

 # OpenVTuberTools

-This repository aims at providing a wide range of toolkits that support you to become a VTuber at a very low cost.
+This document aims at providing a wide range of toolkits that support you to become a VTuber at a very low cost.

 One webcam and one decent PC, then you can become a VTuber!